kneath/kneath.github.com/now/index.md

 ## Building A House

 In 2019, I bought an empty plot of land in South Lake Tahoe to build a house.
-Since then I dove into books about functional architecture (like [Patterns of Home](https://www.amazon.com/Patterns-Home-Essentials-Enduring-Design/dp/156158696X)), picked up [SketchUp](https://sketchup.com/) and started coming up with ideas.
-It turns out, I like this a lot!
+And then I dove into books about functional architecture like [Patterns of Home](https://www.amazon.com/Patterns-Home-Essentials-Enduring-Design/dp/156158696X), picked up [SketchUp](https://sketchup.com/) and started coming up with ideas.
+And then I kind of couldn't stop.
 Since then I partnered up with [Sierra Sustainable Builders](https://www.sierrasustainable.com/) to take this theoretical house design and turn it into a possible house.
 And now they're turning our possible house into a real house that exists in the world.
 Concrete!

 ![Aster Pines — Render vs Reality](https://assets.warpspire.com/images/now/asterpines-render-reality.jpg)